bluntwizard/steam_deck_dub_edition/docs/test-migration.md

 # Test Migration to TypeScript

-This document outlines the process and tools used to migrate tests from JavaScript to TypeScript in the Steam Deck DUB Edition project.
+This document outlines the process and tools used to migrate tests from JavaScript to TypeScript in the Grimoire project.

 ## Overview